flaviusb/Tarot/tarot.md

 Pip cards run from Ace to ten, then the court cards are Nemesis/Antimony and Throne.
 The Keys can also be counted as Court cards or as Trumps, depending on the reading.

+The suits are Torments, Eyes, Torches, Waves, Gems, Roses and Crescents.

 ###Patterns

 ####Longitudinal Patterns